llamouth/fortify-exploring-layouts/README.md

 ### 0. Guided Tutorial
 - **Objective**: Replicate the "Holy Grail" layout.
 - **Instructions**: Follow the guided steps to create the Holy Grail layout multiple times.
-This exercise is designed to help you get comfortable with CSS Grid and Flexbox.
+This exercise is designed to help you get comfortable with CSS Grid.
 - **Path**: `0-guided/`

 ### 1. Challenge